Alternative TV: Legacy

 Unrecorded-at-the-time ATV lyric "Urban Kids" was released as a single by Chelsea in 1977.
 The Chameleons regularly closed their gigs with a cover of "Splitting in 2".
 Savage Republic covered "Viva La Rock n' Roll" on their 1988 LP Jamahiriya Democratique et Populaire de Sauvage.
 Thee Headcoats recorded "Action Time Vision" for a single in 1993.
 Wild Billy Childish and the Musicians of the British Empire covered "Date With Doug" on their 2007 debut album.

+Members

+Approximate dates up to 2002 adapted from Mark Perry biography.